 Now, tie all the information together and get everyone aligned with a Marketing and Sales Service Level Agreement, or SLA.
 The SLA is a document conceived by marketing and sales that provides them with a place to agree on terms, set shared goals, and define a hand-off process for qualified leads.

-You can read more about the SLA document we recommend using right here.
+You can read more about the SLA document we recommend using in our 5 Steps to Set Up a Service Level Agreement blog post.
 It includes sections for:

 - Sales and marketing goals